seyhunsaral/otree-course/book/introduction/otree_architechture.md

    * Manual programming (Dominantly Python)
    * Point-and-click interface (oTree Studio)

-* In this book we teach and refer to the the first mode.
+* In this book, we teach and refer to the first mode.

-* Point-and-click interface is available here: [oTree Studio](https://otree.readthedocs.io/en/latest/studio.html) (Free for small/medium sized projects, paid subsription of the rest)
+* Point-and-click interface is available here: [oTree Studio](https://otree.readthedocs.io/en/latest/studio.html) (Free for small/medium-sized projects, paid subsription of the rest)

 (otree_architecture:comp)=
 ## oTree and z-Tree comparision
-This comparision is for those who already use z-Tree {cite}`fischbacher2007z`.
-If you don't know what z-Tree is or you have never used it, please feel free to skip.
+This comparison is for those who already use z-Tree {cite}`fischbacher2007z`.
+If you don't know what z-Tree is or have never used it, please feel free to skip it.

 ### `z-Tree` is click & run, `oTree` needs a server